-With love, respect and compassion, Dorothy's Place provides essential services and transitional support to people experiencing the injustice of homelessness and extreme poverty.
+With love, respect, and compassion, Dorothy's Place provides essential services and transitional support to people experiencing the injustice of homelessness and extreme poverty.

-Dorothy’s Kitchen helped when I was homeless and broken.
+Dorothy’s helped when I was homeless and broken.
 It didn’t just feed me, it gave me purpose and a way to show everyone that I had talent and worth, even at the lowest point in my life.
-That happened first through volunteering daily, then I was hired full-time as the front-of-house coordinator, and I have now graduated to Red Artichoke Café, because that’s Red Artichoke’s purpose.
-I feel honored to be part of the inaugural Red Artichoke crew, helping others achieve jobs, housing and independence.
+That happened first through volunteering daily, then I was hired full-time as the front-of-house coordinator, and I have now graduated to Red Artichoke Café manager.
+I love my work!
+And I

 - Julieta Borges